Skip to contents

 )

 As was the case here, this kind of orientation mismatch is normally (hopefully) pretty easy to recognize.
-To fix, we can use the flipaxes = TRUE argument to flip the orientation of the geom_parttree layer.
+To fix, we can use the flip = TRUE argument to flip the orientation of the geom_parttree layer.

 p3 +